top of page

 Given these proposed changes to the contract, and even more, it’s no surprise to me that junior doctors went on strike in 2016.
 Thankfully, the strikes ended when a compromise was reached between the BMA and the government on a mutually beneficial contract.

-Practice Medical Interview 2023 Junior Doctor Contract Questions
+Practice Medical Interview 2023 and 2024 Junior Doctor Contract Questions

 Conclusion